Vegetable toad in the hole, roasted carrots, swede, parsnip & onions in a Yorkshire pudding batter, complete with a vegetarian onion gravy.

 Here I have served it with some roasted tender stem broccoli.
 But it is equally good with some garlic asparagus or this buttered cabbage.

-Another option that is a little more work, but equally delicious is petit pois a la Francaise.
-Just omit the bacon if you are sticking vegetarian.
+Another option that is a little more work, but equally delicious, is petit pois a la Francaise.
+Just omit the bacon if you are sticking to a vegetarian diet.

 In a similar vein, it would be equally good with braised cavolo nero kale.